-Warm Water vs. Ice Water: What Ayurveda Really Says About Digestion
+Warm Water vs. Ice Water: The Secret to Amazing Digestion

 Introduction: The Cold Truth About My Old Habit

-When I switched to warm water, my bloating eased, my meals digested better, and I had more steady energy.
-It was such a simple change, but it made a huge difference.
+When I finally made a small change and switched to drinking warm water, I noticed big improvements.
+My stomach felt less bloated, my meals digested better, and I had more steady energy all day long.
+It was such a simple change, but it made a massive difference in my digestive health.

-Let’s look at why Ayurveda recommends warm water, and how this ancient wisdom connects with modern science.
+Let’s explore why Ayurveda recommends warm or room-temperature water and how this ancient wisdom connects perfectly with what modern science is now saying about the cold water effects on your body.

 When Cold Water Creates Bigger Issues

-This is why one of the first questions I ask clients is: “Do you drink a lot of ice water?”
-It seems small, but it often makes a big difference.
+This is why, when I talk to new clients about their health, one of the first questions I ask is: "Do you drink a lot of ice water?"
+It seems like such a small thing, but removing the cold water effects often makes a huge difference in their overall well-being.

 1. Start Your Day Warm